szczyglis-dev/py-gpt/README.md

 The **Experts (inline)** plugin does not implement a separate Expert engine.
 It exposes the same `expert_call` tool in supported chat modes and executes the selected Expert through the same **Chat with Agents / Agents v2** runtime.

+## Autonomous mode

+**Autonomous mode** is a single-agent loop for tasks that should continue across multiple model passes without requiring a new user message after every step.
+The same model keeps working on the original request, reviews the accumulated result, performs additional useful work or verification, and continues until the run is stopped by its configured rules.
+It does not create or orchestrate worker agents.

+The current implementation is **Chat-backed**.
+Autonomous requests use the same bridge, provider routing, API selection, native tool/function-call settings, and normal tool execution flow as standard `Chat`.

+Autonomous uses the same global **RAG** selector shown at the bottom of the toolbox.
+If no index is selected, it follows normal Chat routing.
+Selecting a valid index routes the run through the LlamaIndex RAG runtime with that index.
+Select `---` to keep normal Chat routing.

+**Run controls**

+- **Max run steps (iterations)** limits the number of autonomous model passes.
+Set it to `0` for an unlimited loop.
+Tool calls and their results are handled inside the normal tool flow and do not represent a separate user turn.
+- **Auto-stop** allows the agent to terminate the run early when it determines that the original goal is complete, or when a run-control condition requires stopping.
+When Auto-stop is disabled, the agent is not given the internal completion-control tool; the loop is then governed by the configured run limit or a manual/application stop.
+- **Always continue** keeps the run open-ended and instructs the agent to continue exploring useful in-scope refinements instead of voluntarily finishing.
+Enabling it automatically disables Auto-stop and ignores the configured iteration limit, so the run continues until it is stopped externally.
+- **Dynamic continuous prompt** is enabled by default.
+After each completed pass, PyGPT makes a hidden, tool-free call to the same selected model and uses it as a judge.
+The judge receives the original user input plus a configurable tail of recent Autonomous Assistant responses, then returns a focused instruction for the next pass.
+The generated instruction is shown in the live conversation as a localized `Judge:` pseudo-input, but it is not stored or handled as a new user turn.
+If the judge call fails or returns an empty result, PyGPT falls back to the normal static continuation prompt.
+- **Responses to judge** controls how many recent Autonomous Assistant responses are sent with the original user input to that judge.
+The default is `3`; set it to `0` to include all Assistant responses produced since the current user input.
+Tool rounds inside one Autonomous provider pass are grouped as one response for this limit.
+- **Auto-stop** and **Always continue** are mutually exclusive.
+Enabling either one immediately disables the other; both may also be disabled.

+When the run limit is set to `0`, PyGPT shows an infinite-loop confirmation because an unattended run can generate substantial API usage, token consumption, and repeated tool actions.

+**WARNING:** Autonomous execution can perform repeated tool calls and external actions.
+Review enabled plugins and remote tools before starting a long or unlimited run, especially when file access, code/system execution, web actions, or other side effects are available.

 ## Agent (LlamaIndex)

 **Legacy mode — not recommended.
 Use the newer and more advanced `Chat with Agents` mode instead.**